Minimally Invasive Robotic-assisted Mitral Valve Repair

-“I spent an extra day in the hospital but I didn’t mind," he said.
+“I spent an extra day in the hospital but I didn’t mind," he says.
 "I was treated really well by all the nurses.”

 When he was discharged from the hospital, he was sent home with after-care instructions and stated that he didn’t need much pain medication.
 He completed a regimen of cardiac rehabilitation close to his home and his scarring is minimal – the biggest scar being two inches long below his right armpit.